Titan IV

-Two Titan IV vehicles are currently on display at the National Museum of the United States Air Force in Dayton, Ohio and the Evergreen Aviation and Space Museum in McMinnville, Oregon.
+Two Titan IV vehicles are on display, at the National Museum of the United States Air Force in Dayton, Ohio and the Evergreen Aviation and Space Museum in McMinnville, Oregon.

 Vehicle description

 The Titan IV was developed to provide assured capability to launch Space Shuttle–class payloads for the Air Force.
-The Titan IV could be launched with no upper stage, the Inertial Upper Stage (IUS), or the Centaur upper stage.
+The Titan IV could be launched with no third stage, the Inertial Upper Stage (IUS), or the Centaur upper stage.

 The Titan IV was made up of two large solid-fuel rocket boosters and a two-stage liquid-fueled core.
 The two storable liquid fuel core stages used Aerozine 50 fuel and nitrogen tetroxide oxidizer.
-These propellants are hypergolic (ignite on contact) and are liquids at room temperature, so no tank insulation is needed.
+These propellants are hypergolic, igniting on contact, and are liquids at room temperature, so no tank insulation is needed.
 This allowed the launcher to be stored in a ready state for extended periods, but both propellants are extremely toxic.

 The Titan IV could be launched from either coast: SLC-40 or 41 at Cape Canaveral Air Force Station near Cocoa Beach, Florida and at SLC-4E, at Vandenberg Air Force Base launch sites 55 miles northwest of Santa Barbara California.
 Launches to polar orbits occurred from Vandenberg, with most other launches taking place at Cape Canaveral.